rheijuan/Story/Story.md

 # Chapter 1: Introduction

-Once upon a time, in the software development firm,
+Once upon a time, in the software developmenasd;koljoqiwp[m/,14pi[ot firm,

 there was a programmer named Steve.
-He was happy at his job.
+He was happy at his job.1283762613u789 2w3

 # Chapter 2: The Project